Words are more than just a collective of letters joined together. Words are what bring your message to life.

 - Certificate in Professional Editing, Mount Royal University (2018)

 When I’m not doing word nerdy things, I live a quiet life with my husband and our adopted rescue mutt Sammy.
 I work part-time as a communications and graphic design coordinator for a local non-profit association.
-I also volunteer as a foster home and photography coordinator for the Alberta Animal Rescue Crew Society (AARCS), devour books like they’re going out of style, and love posting food flatlays on my personal Instagram account.
+I also volunteer as a foster home and photographer for the Alberta Animal Rescue Crew Society (AARCS), devour books like they’re going out of style, and love posting food flatlays on my personal Instagram account.

 Illustrations by Melanie Luther